renesugar/k_elda_archive/docs/_GettingStarted.md

 ```

 The bottom row lists the container that's running `nginx` -- that is, serving
 our website.
-The `nginx` deployment is relatively simple and has just one
+The website is ready when the `nginx` container's `STATUS` is
-container, but a typical application running in Quilt will have many containers
-running (one for each part of the application; for example, a different
-application might require a second container that runs a database).

-The `PUBLIC IP` in the `nginx` row shows the address you can use to access the
-website.
-Simply copy-paste this IP address into your browser, and a site
+`running`.
+Don't worry if the `STATUS` is empty for a a few minutes -- this is
+normal while things are starting up.

+To access the website, simply copy-paste the `PUBLIC IP` address from the
-with "Hello, world!" text should appear.
+`nginx` row into your browser.
+A site with "Hello, world!" text should appear.

 This is all it takes to run an application on Quilt.
 The remainder of this
 tutorial will cover some of the things you might want to do after your